Details of the 4-Night Nile Cruise from Luxor Including Abu Simbel

 We’ll have lunch at a top-notch restaurant before moving on to some sightseeing:

-Finally, we will drive you to your hotel in Aswan or another location of your choosing.
+Finally, we will drive you to your hotel in Aswan or another location you choose.
 Breakfast and lunch are provided.